 The best aspect of self-service to invest in is virtual assistants.
-The same study by Nuance Enterprise found that 71% of respondents prefer a “virtual assistant” (in this context, a chat bot that uses AI to suggest answers to common issues) to having to wait for a dedicated support agent to respond.
+The same study by Nuance Enterprise found that 71% of respondents prefer a “virtual assistant” (in this context, a chatbot that uses AI to suggest answers to common issues) to have to wait for a dedicated support agent to respond.
 It’s important because customers may become discouraged if they’re not able to find answers quickly.
 Having a virtual assistant can help empower your customers to find the answer they’re looking for and also reduce the number of calls to your team.

 2. Personalize Interactions